mighty-gerbils/gerbil/doc/reference/std/errors.md

-This parameter is notably used by the `display-exception` method for the `Error` type in the runtime, and by `with-exception-stack-trace` (see above) that is also used in the default exceptio handler installed in threads spawned with `spawn-actor`.
+This parameter is notably used by the `display-exception` method for the `Error` type in the runtime, and by `with-exception-stack-trace` (see above) that is also used in the default exception handler installed in threads spawned with `spawn-actor`.
 It is also heeded by `exit-with-error` (see below).